Dune (novel): Cultural influence

 Dune has been widely influential, inspiring numerous novels, music, films, television, games, and comic books.
 It is considered one of the most influential science fiction novels of all time, with numerous modern science fiction works owing their existence to Dune.
 Dune has been referenced in numerous works of popular culture, including Star Wars, Star Trek, Chronicles of Riddick, The Kingkiller Chronicle and Futurama.
-Dune was cited as a source of inspiration for Hayao Miyazaki's anime film Nausicaä of the Valley of the Wind (1984) for its post-apocalyptic world.
+Dune was cited as a source of inspiration for Hayao Miyazaki's manga Nausicaä of the Valley of the Wind (1982–1994) and its anime film adaptation (1984) for its post-apocalyptic world.

 Dune was parodied in 1984's National Lampoon's Doon by Ellis Weiner, which William F. Touponce called "something of a tribute to Herbert's success on college campuses", noting that "the only other book to have been so honored is Tolkien's The Lord of the Rings," which was parodied by The Harvard Lampoon in 1969.